alexandre-dev29/nextstrap-front/README.md

 ### Getting Started

-First you need to clone the server here is the link Nextrap-Backend and follow instruction to run the serverr
+First you need to clone the server here is the link [Nextrap-Backend here](https://github.com/alexandre-dev29/nextstrap-back) and follow instruction to run the serverr

 after the server is launch you need to feel to create an .env file and paste values has shown in .env.example